Grace1-g/HackBio-Workshop-Week-3/README.md

-# The week's task was to reproduce a project on Somatic and Germline variant Identification from Tumor and normal Sample Pairs
+# Somatic and Germline variant Identification from Tumor and normal Sample Pairs (Reproduced)

-### First, the datasets to be used were downloaded from Zenodo
+### The datasets to be used were downloaded from Zenodo

 #### Command